Financial Crisis During 2007 And 2008: Efficient Markets Or Human Behavior? [Journal of Applied Business Research]

 Malkiel (2003) again supported the efficient market hypothesis during die internet bubble of the late 1990s when internet and high-tech companies experienced significant declines in what had been incredibly high market values.
 He argued that the professionals made valuation errors that were outlandish and unsustainable in projecting the growth rates and sustainability of mese companies.

 How would Malkiel defend die efficient markets hypothesis as it related to the markets behavior in 2008?
 Are professionals getting it wrong?
 Are there unfavorable fundamental events?
-In fact, the Corporate Executive Board (2008) cited several key mistakes and flawed assumptions including:
+In fact,

 * An increase in housing prices beyond rational levels.
-A speculative bubble, energized by abundant and cheap liquidity, developed as real estate prices rose in property markets in the U.S. and Europe.
+A speculative bubble, energized by abundant and cheap liquidity, developed as real estate prices rose in property markets in the U.S. and

 * Mortgage banks were able to easily shift the credit risk to other investors.
 They made their money from fees rather than total returns.
 Basically, the mortgage originators lacked sufficient incentive to properly police borrower credit because diey knew they were transferring the credit risk to other investors.